rahulrakesh10/Calendar/README.md

 # 📅 Calendarly - Full Stack Calendar App

 **Calendarly** is a full stack calendar web application designed to help students and professionals stay organized with important deadlines, assignments, and personal events.
+By using ai to add it to the new calendar

 This project includes both a **React-based frontend** and a **Node.js/Express backend**, communicating via REST APIs and backed by a lightweight database.